 - Sidpa Bardo: rebirth, which happens after the soul sees its new parents

 The Tibetan Book of the Dead is meant to guide the soul into an afterlife.
-One of the most helpful sections contains instructions for how to dissolve our ego.
-This dissolution allows us to fully appreciate love, peace and happiness.
+One of the most helpful sections contains instructions on how to dissolve our ego.
+This dissolution allows us to fully appreciate love, peace, and happiness.
 When we are no longer attached to our body, this liberates us.

-Buddhists believe, if awareness isn’t achieved, a less ideal rebirth is the result.
+Buddhists believe, that if awareness isn’t achieved, a less ideal rebirth is the result.

-However, again, the overall sensation that these readings bring is comfort.
+However, again, overall these readings bring comfort.
 No matter what you believe is going to happen to your soul, feeling the ego die or dissolve, is often euphoric.
 Letting go is a relief.